 NBC 5, KXAS-TV Dallas-Ft.
 Worth

-In light of competition from new NASA-funded group initiatives, Mr. Beal closed the company and ceased operations on Oct.
+In light of competition from NASA, Mr. Beal closed the company and ceased operations on Oct.
 23, 2000, citing the difficulty a private company faced in competing with the governmental subsidies of NASA.